 As mentioned, at present there are no practical tools for addressing the influence of big business over the political arena and the domain of public discourse.
 Nor has the literature provided any guidance on the matter or a comprehensive analysis of the phenomenon (XXX, the article Hovenkamp sent us).
 The purpose of the proposed research is to fill this void.
 We will propose an index that will allow policymakers and regulators to assess the likelihood that a controller of a media outlet will use the outlet to promote its other interests vis-à-vis politicians and regulators.
 The logic underlying the proposed index is similar to that of the Herfindahl-Hirschman Index (HHI), one of the major tools employed by antitrust authorities and courts when analyzing whether a merger or an acquisition poses a threat to competition.

 The importance of the proposed research is in its ability to offer a comprehensive understanding of, and a practical too for addressing, a phenomenon that poses a danger to democratic institutions.
 We will suggest a tool that originates from antitrust law, an area of law not normally associated with issues such as freedom of expression, to deal with this phenomenon, which has little to do with market power, the traditional focal point of antitrust law.
+This promotion of freedom of expression via tools from legal fields that are conceived as unrelated, is similar to Bell & Parchomovsky’s (2016) utilization of fair use doctrine in the domain of intellectual property for the same purpose.

 The problem is not merely an academic curiosity.
 There are quite few instances of media outlets that took control over big businesses (or by owners of such businesses).
 The possibility that these controlling stakes were purchased, at least in part, to obtain power in the political sphere for the benefit of other businesses, has not escaped commentators.